-Protective hairstyles are any hairstyle that keeps your natural hair away from being exposed to the sun, heat, and other damaging agents.
+Protective hairstyles are any hairstyle that keeps your natural hair from exposure to the sun, heat, and other damaging agents.
 A hassle-free look to refresh your image?
 Win your hair game with a multi-use hairstyle!

 Topping the list are the box braids, crochet braids, wigs, and twists.
-From uncomplicated to detailed braids, micro to jumbo plaits – there exist a ton of chic ideas on how to style and protect your natural strands.
+From uncomplicated to detailed braids, micro to jumbo plaits, there are many chic ideas on how to style and protect your natural strands.

-Your favorite celebrity fashion figures Solange Knowles, Keke Palmer, Angela Simmons, and Tessa Thompson just rocked their own versions of a protective hairstyle, and made all of us head over heels!
-With new and improved modern styling and braiding techniques, these hairstyles are looking way better than their original versions.
+Your favorite celebrity fashion figures, Solange Knowles, Keke Palmer, Angela Simmons, and Tessa Thompson, just rocked their versions of a protective hairstyle.
+They made all of us head over heels!
+These black women’s hairstyles look way better than their original versions with new and improved modern styling and braiding techniques.

 One more thing to love about protective hairstyles for black women is how low maintenance they are.
-By keeping your scalp moisturized and doing the correct hair care routine religiously, your braids are certain to feel fresh and healthy for a long time.
+By keeping your scalp moisturized and religiously doing the correct hair care routine, your braids will feel fresh and healthy for a long time.

 If you’re in serious desire of more inspiration, forget your worries!
 Give these extra trendy protective hairstyles a shot.

 #1: Beautiful Long Hair with Braids

 Beautiful long hair with braids can easily be executed without synthetic braid hair!
 One of the most exciting things as a braider is to be given creative control.
 This way, I can design a freestyle from time to time.
 Ladies who receive braids without braid hair should be prepared to limit water exposure and consistently tie down at night.
 Ask your braider what product is best for moisture and style retention at home.

 #2: Blonde Freestyle Braids